-Single cells of the osteosarcoma cell line U2OS were printed in wells of a 384-well microtiter plate, preloaded with 1 μl PBS.
-Additional cells were printed in dry wells resulting in a total single-cell printing efficiency of 98%.
+Single cells of the osteosarcoma cell line U2OS were dispensed in wells of a 384-well microtiter plate, preloaded with 1 μl PBS.
+Additional cells were dispensed in dry wells resulting in a total single-cell dispensing efficiency of 98%.

 Whole genome amplification (WGA) was performed on the cells and comparable DNA yields were achieved for dry and PBS wells.
 The WGA DNA was evaluated by a multiplex PCR on repetitive LINE1 transposons, which revealed positive results in all WGA samples.